inputstudio/nuxt3-starter/README.md

 - ⚙️ VS Code settings and recommended extensions
 - 🐋 Dockerfile optimized for production (also includes a GitHub Actions workflow to build and publish the Docker image)

+⚠️ Prettier 3 is not yet supported by its VS Code extension, so you may need to disable it or use the Prettier 2.
+Nonetheless, the Prettier 3 CLI works fine. ⚠️

 ## Setup

 Make sure to have Node.js and Yarn (optional) installed.
 If it's not the case, you can install [volta](https://volta.sh).